FREE Ground Shipping and USPS Priority Shipping on U.S. orders over $50.

 What is Chlorella?

-Which Kind of Chlorella Supplement is Most Bioavailable?
+Which Kind of Chlorella Supplement is Most Beneficial?

-Chlorella has a lot to offer, but you want to make sure you buy a chlorella supplement that is most digestible.
-All the good stuff contained within this super-nutritious algae is surrounded by a tough cell wall that our digestive system has difficulty digesting.
+Chlorella has a lot to offer, but you want to make sure you buy a chlorella supplement that is easily digestible.
+All the good stuff contained within this super-nutritious algae is surrounded by a tough cell wall that our digestive system has difficulty processing.

 Supplement makers have three basic methods to choose from for tapping into chlorella’s tough cell wall: cracking it, fermenting it, or pulverizing it.